 I think it’s really easy to get caught up in thinking that your website has to be perfect or amazing or whatever but the important thing is that it gets DONE.
 It’s time to let go of any ideas you have about your website having to be absolutely perfect the first time around – you can make as many changes as you want in the future if you know how this website stuff works!
-So this free step-by-step video will teach you how to get a quick-and-dirty website up in under an hour (it only took me 15 minutes in the video!).
+So this free step-by-step tutorial will teach you how to get a quick-and-dirty website up in under an hour.

 Head over to Bluehost.
 I recommend Bluehost because they’re reliable and were super friendly and helpful when I transferred several websites to them from my old host.